nathaniel-heatwole/Terrorism_risk_management/README.md

 • Model diagnostics and examines the predictions and implications (throughout the sample space, at the boundary conditions, and for out-of-sample test cases)

-• Collects empirical data related to frequency, damages, and costs, to tune the models and test their predictions
+• Collecting empirical data related to frequency, damages, and costs, to tune the models and test their predictions

 • Threat scenario analysis (bomb size/standoff distance) and target specifications (building type, location, construction materials, size, replacement cost, and occupant density)